 Willem van Bergen/Flickr

-In each of the graphs, a line connects two legislators if they voted with each other on the Assembly or Senate floor at least two-thirds of the time during the entire legislative session.
+As we noted last time, in each of the graphs, a line connects two legislators if they voted with each other on the Assembly or Senate floor at least two-thirds of the time during the entire legislative session.
 The method comes from this similar analysis of the U.S. Senate.
 The nodes are organized such that lawmakers who voted frequently with members of the other party appear toward the center, and those who voted primarily with their own party members appear on the edges.

 Huff's votes marked him as one of the most centrist Republicans in the Senate last session, according to our method.
 Dutton worked most often with members of his own party, but not as much as his GOP 5 counterpart in the Senate, Huntington Beach Republican Tom Harman.

 Both Dutton and Huff scored 88 percent in last year's California Republican Assembly annual scorecard [PDF] – more than three GOP 5 members but less than the fourth: then-Assemblyman Tom Berryhill, R-Modesto.